ABOUT The Civic Circle

 Hannah Rosenberg is marketing specialist at Cuebio, Inc. a presale renovation real estate startup.
 She has supported a variety of for-profit and nonprofit entities with their brand-building and community engagement efforts, via web design, strategic communications and social media.
 Her previous posts include serving as digital marketing strategist for the network of schools affiliated with the TranZed Alliance and The Children’s Guild.

-Bryan Straathof is senior vice president of finance for First Book, a national nonprofit focused on providing new books to teachers and programs serving children in need.
-He previously held financial leadership roles with a variety of nonprofits focused on international development, including Forest Trends and the Citizens Development Corps, as well as with the Peace Corps.
+Bryan Straathof is vice president of finance and administration for Achieving the Dream, a national nonprofit that leads a national network of community colleges to achieve sustainable institutional transformation for all students.
+He previously held financial leadership roles with a variety of major nonprofits, including First Book, Forest Trends and the Citizens Development Corps.
 A Certified Public Accountant, he is the Civic Circle’s Treasurer.